The Perfect 3 Day Taipei Itinerary

 Din Tai Fung

 Din Tai Fung is an acclaimed chain with multiple restaurant locations in Taipei.
 It's both a local and tourist favorite for high-quality Taiwanese food.
-The original location, opened in 1958, is still operating on Xinyi Road.
+The original location, which opened in 1958, still operates on Xinyi Road.

 Suho Paper Memorial Museum